MicrosoftDocs/learn/learn-pr/reactors/blockchain-tokens/includes/3-token-types.md

-[Ethereum Improvement Proposals](https://eips.ethereum.org/) (EIPs) describe standards for the Ethereum platform, including core protocol specifications, client APIs, and contract standards.
-What this means is that community members can make a proposal for a new standards for every part of the Ethereum platform.
+[Ethereum Improvement Proposals](https://eips.ethereum.org/?azure-portal=true) (EIPs) describe standards for the Ethereum platform, including core protocol specifications, client APIs, and contract standards.
+Community members can propose new standards for all aspects of the Ethereum platform through EIPs.

-Token standards are defined in the [Ethereum Request for Comments](https://eips.ethereum.org/erc) (ERCs).
+Token standards are defined in the [Ethereum Request for Comments](https://eips.ethereum.org/erc?azure-portal=true) (ERCs).
 Although new standards are continuously being proposed and accepted, standards for four primary ERC types have been widely adopted:

 - **ERC20**
 - **ERC721**